ElevationAscent: 1,031' 314 m

 An equally gentle descent on the hill will lead you back to the river, where you'll cross the Hennops River by means of a hanging bridge.
 The trail heading turns west from here, and you'll reach the beginning of a rather continuous ascent.

-.
+Once you reach the first intersection, you'll head southward up the Krokodilberg Trail, as a northern direction will take you down Dassie Escape Connector.
 Your next stop will be the Kees lookout point, after which the trail will take a western heading.
-You'll approach the second lookout point quite quickly, and thereafter you'll reach the second intersection that offers another escape route, the Krokodilberg Escape Connector
+You'll approach the second lookout point quite quickly, and thereafter you'll reach the second intersection that offers another escape route, the Krokodilberg Escape Connector, heading north.

 Keeping a western heading, you'll ascend into the Krokodilberg and follow the trail past a few points of interest, such as Dolomite mines and a large mining oven constructed from stone.
 From this point your heading will be eastward until you reach Kuduskloof.
 This marker signals a northeastern heading change that gently curves down a dried-up riverbed back to the Hennops River.
 Here you'll cross the river once more by means of a cable car to reach the starting point at the Hadeda Camp.